 Eat Your Way through Taos – a Foodie Itinerary

 Taos’ location, culture, and integrity to farm fresh foods paves the way for boutique restaurants to use these elements on their menus and incorporate them into your meal.
 Just as our artists dedicate time and expertise to their craft, our restauranteurs can be classified as artists with their creative dishes.
 If you came to Taos to experience the bold flavors of New Mexico, you’ll want to check out these stops on our food itinerary and restaurant guide!
+Please note that this is a guide to assist you in planning your Taos getaway and not a package offer.

 If your first day is on a Saturday, get a feel for Taos with a visit to the Taos Farmers Market between 8 a.m. and 12:30 p.m.
 The market opens the second weekend of May and runs through the end of October and offers a huge selection of fresh vegetables and fruits, cheeses, locally-raised meats, jams, baked goods, and more!
 Pick up a snack or stock up for breakfast tomorrow.